Here is a look at the life of the late King Abdullah bin Abdulaziz al Saud of Saudi Arabia.

-Marriages: Wives' names not available publicly, but according to Islamic tradition he is allowed no more than four at a time.
+Marriages: Wives’ names not available publicly, but according to Islamic tradition, he was allowed no more than four at a time.

-Children: Exact number is not available publicly; sons include: Khalid (eldest son died June 2011 at age 54); Mitab; Abdulaziz; Mishal; Faisal; Badr
+Children: Exact number is not available publicly; sons include: Khalid, Mitab, Abdulaziz, Mishal, Faisal and Badr

 Religion: Wahhabism (a conservative Islamic sect)

 Military: Commander of the Saudi Arabia’s National Guard, 1962-2010

 Was one of 37 sons.